relxd/lxd-sdk/docs/ImagesApi.md

 <a name="getImagesFingerprintRefresh"></a>
 # **getImagesFingerprintRefresh**
-> BasicBackgroundOperationResponse getImagesFingerprintRefresh(fingerprint, recursion, filter)
+> BackgroundOperationResponse getImagesFingerprintRefresh(fingerprint, recursion, filter)